ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 study of collisionless magnetic reconnection and instabilities driven by ion temperature anisotropy, to mention only two.
-For these kinds of problems the computational cost of resolving the electron dynamics can be avoided by modeling the electrons as a fluid rather than kinetic particles.
+For these kinds of problems the computational cost of resolving the electron dynamics can be avoided by modeling the electrons as a neutralizing fluid rather than kinetic particles.
+By further using Ohm's law to compute the electric field rather than evolving it with the Maxwell-Faraday equation, light waves can be stepped over.
 The simulation resolution can then be set by the ion time and length scales (commonly the ion cyclotron period :math:`1/\Omega_i` and ion skin depth :math:`l_i`, respectively), which can reduce the total simulation time drastically compared to a simulation that